jrief/django-formset/docs/source/installation.rst

 	  ...
 	</head>

+This file is kept rather small as it only provides the core functionality.
+Additional dependencies required for all the extra widgets are loaded on demand, if that specific component is used.

 .. note:: The provided JavaScript file is optimized for modern browsers, which can handle
 	EcmaScript-ES2020, or later.
 These browsers are Chrome 94+, Edge 94+, Firefox 93+, Safari 15+
 	and Opera 81+.
 In the rare occasion that you have to support a legacy browser, choose an appropriate target from the TypeScript build options and recompile the sources.

-If you're wondering where **django-formset** keeps the styles for all the widgets it provides, then here is a short explanation: **django-formset** relies on the styling definitions of the underlying CSS framework rather than imposing their own styles on each component shipped with this library.
-These styles are extracted from the existing HTML elements such as ``<input>``, ``<select>``, etc.
-They then are applied to the custom elements of the web components.
+If you're wondering where **django-formset** keeps the styles for all the widgets it provides, then here is a short explanation: It doesn't need any framework specific style sheets, instead **django-formset** relies on the styling definitions of the underlying CSS framework rather than imposing their own styles on each component shipped with this library.
+These styles are extracted from the existing HTML elements such as ``<input>``, ``<select>``, etc. They then are applied to the custom elements of the web components.
 This is why this library adopts itself to the given CSS framework without the need to provide a dedicated style sheet.